FabioRNobrega/fabiornobrega.github.io/docs/index.md

 read_time: read
 about-me:
   title: Welcome to my thoughts
-  body:  I am a software developer of web systems with HTML, CSS and JavaScript.
-I currently use a Vue.JS framework with Nuxt.Js and I have experience with Ruby on Rails and Node.JS (with TypeORM) on backend.
-I started my journey at the Federal University of Rio de Janeiro studying Engraving UFRJ.
-I also take classes in Computer Science, where I became part of the junior computer enterprise, EJCM.
-Where I had experiences with mobile development for android and IOS, as well as the opportunity to manage a project from software prioritization to final execution.
-At lemoneyway I work as a developer getting deeper and deeper into good programming practices and solving challenges in the cashback market.
-And I m collaboration on Computer Science museum from UFRJ.
-To time to time i create some projects for arduino.
-I'm currently working as a backend with Elixir at Stone fintech for payments and bank accounts.
+  body:  I am a software developer with a postgraduate degree in Software Engineering from PUC Minas (2023).
+I specialize in developing web systems, and I currently work with Go lang.
+I have experience with Ruby on Rails, Node.JS (with TypeORM), Go, .NET and Elixir on the backend.
+And Vue.Js, Angular e Ionic on frontend.
+My journey began at the Federal University of Rio de Janeiro (UFRJ), where I studied Engraving and took classes in Computer Science.
+During this time, I joined the junior computer enterprise, EJCM, where I gained experience in mobile development for Android and iOS and had the opportunity to manage a project from software prioritization to final execution.At lemoneyway, I worked as a developer, deepening my understanding of good programming practices and tackling challenges in the cashback market.
+I also collaborated with the Computer Science Museum at UFRJ and occasionally created projects for Arduino.
+Currently, I work as a backend developer with Elixir/Go/.NET at Stone, focusing on fintech solutions for payments and bank accounts, helping the Identity Manager Team.
 how-can-i-help-you:
   title: How can I help you?
   body: As a software developer, I love to create new stuff.
 My career is mostly in web development.
 I all so do a lot of electronic art with Arduino and digital art in general.Put simply I can help you transform ideas on paper into reality.